Colorado Politics

 So, what does a building that marries old and new look like?

-Because the building is on the National Register of Historic Places, it meant preserving some of the building’s original features.
+The building is on the National Register of Historic Places, which meant preserving some of the building’s original features.

 That helps with indoor air quality, he said.